Search this Site

 for the Christians: erudite defense of Christians against charges of

-Dialogue with Trypho the Jew: a record of an actual discussion at
+atheism and sedition Dialogue with Trypho the Jew: a record of an actual discussion at

 Ephesus; valuable information about 2nd century Christian Church